 |Beach Spike has babes, bikinis and [volley]balls, so your initial expectations are valid.
 This is the story of beach-dwelling, navel-baring cousins Sharon (Chrissie Chau) and Rachel (Theresa Fu) and how they compete in a narratively flimsy beach volleyball tournament.
 At stake is their childhood home Pui Long Bay, which is being threatened with redevelopment by the neighborhood’s wealthy overlords, Mrs. Brewster (Candace Yu) and her three children Natalie (Jessica C), Natasha (Phoenix Valen) and Tim (Him Law).
 Mr. Brewster (Bey Logan via photo cameo) is deceased, and given current events it seems his dream of seeing the neighborhood united in harmony will not come to pass.
 Of more pressing concern: the identity of Tim's real father, because there is no way that Him Law and Bey Logan could ever be genetically related.

 Still, after tallying everything in Beach Spike that doesn't really work, Tim's true parentage doesn’t even qualify as a blip on the radar.
 Beach Spike is a commercial trifle of a film that tries to serve three separate demographics: young females who dig "young love on the beach" stories, randy guys who salivate over chesty models Jessica C and Chrissie Chau, and action fans who enjoy anything with kung-fu.
-If one were to draw an infographic showing the crossover between those three target audiences, you’d probably find a rather small area – and the film confirms that incongruity by being completely underdeveloped and unable to commit to any of the genres it dabbles in.
+If one were to draw up a Venn diagram showing the crossover between those three target audiences, you’d probably find a rather small area – and the film confirms that incongruity by being completely underdeveloped and unable to commit to any of the genres it dabbles in.
 The result is a movie that tries to do too much and ends up doing nothing very well.
 At least they cast Lam Suet.

 Further plot for those who require it: the high stakes volleyball match over Pui Long Bay occurs because of some deal between the Brewsters and the local villagers, who got on famously years before.
 The next generation aren’t so friendly, however.
 Despite Sharon and Rachel being free of any character flaws, Natalie and Natasha regard them disdainfully, especially after their brother Tim has the audacity to *gasp* date Sharon.
 This leads Tim to abandon his family immediately for a girl he’s met only twice in his life.
 Meanwhile, Sharon and Rachel discover that they're not a match for the toned and tough beach volleyball duo of Natalie and Natasha.
 Luckily, the two augment their serving and spiking with some kung fu, courtesy of local masters Mr. and Mrs. To (Lo Meng and Sharon Yeung Pan-Pan).
 Then there’s a climactic volleyball game and also a lesson!
 Movies cannot get better than this.